~ The website of local historian Maureen Newton ~

 My name is Maureen Newton.
 I am a keen local historian using oral, visual and documentary evidence to present history-based topics.Reasons for the Site

 I enjoy writing and produce a quarterly newsletter called 'Hucknall Torkard Times', plus books and many articles, all history-orientated.
 Workwise, I have retired now, but I am always researching local history for the community.
-I organise fairs, workshops or open days, setting up exhibitions, designing displays, giving talks, guiding walks, researching various subjects but specialising in the history of Hucknall.
+I organise fairs, workshops or open days, set up exhibitions, design displays, give talks, guide walks, research various subjects but specialise in the history of Hucknall.

-For almost 30 years, I have been a member of Hucknall Heritage Society, as committee member, secretary and presently as Chairman.
-Interest in family history research has lead to my being on a committee for Derbyshire Family History Society for about 15 years and I am currently working on the Marriage Index Project for the Society.
+For 30 years, I have been a member of Hucknall Heritage Society, as committee member, secretary and presently as Chairman.
+Interest in family history research has lead to my being on a committee for Derbyshire Family History Society for about 20 years and I have worked on the Marriage Index Project for the Society.
 I am also a volunteer at the Family History Surgeries in Hucknall Library, where once a month people are helped with researching their family tree.

 The latest publication on this site is the parish records of St Mary Magdalene for the years 1728 to 1851 which can be accessed from the 'Sources' page.